 When Does Muhurat Trading Start?

 Muhurat trading occurs on Diwali, which is normally a trading holiday.
 The NSE, BSE and MCX exchanges open for a one-hour trading window.
-In 2019 and 2020, the session started at 18:15 and continued until 19:15, though the specific date and times aren’t always the same.

 Is Muhurat Trading Profitable?

 After plenty of planning and consideration, it is possible to make good profits during Muhurat trading as the focus is more on the auspiciousness of the day.
 The market is usually bullish thanks to the festive spirit of prosperity and wealth.